fxamacker/cbor/README.md

 <!-- [![License](http://img.shields.io/badge/license-mit-blue.svg?style=flat-square)](https://raw.githubusercontent.com/fxamacker/cbor/master/LICENSE) -->

 # CBOR library in Go
 This library encodes and decodes [CBOR](CBOR.md) ([RFC 7049](https://tools.ietf.org/html/rfc7049)), a concise binary alternative to JSON and other data formats.

-This CBOR library balances competing factors:   __Easy__ vs __Small__ vs __Safe__ vs __Fast__.
+This library is reliable and balances competing qualities: easy, small, safe, and fast.

-:hourglass_flowing_sand: If you used [Go](https://golang.org)'s [`encoding/json`](https://golang.org/pkg/encoding/json/), you already know how to use this library.
+:hourglass_flowing_sand: It's easy and saves time by having same API as [Go](https://golang.org)'s [`encoding/json`](https://golang.org/pkg/encoding/json/) when possible.
 Existing structs don't require changes.
 Go struct tags like `` `cbor:"name,omitempty"` `` and `` `json:"name,omitempty"` `` work as expected.

-:atom: Your programs won't bloat.
-This library compiles to under 0.5 MB, has no external dependencies, and no code gen.
+:atom: It's small and self-contained.
+It compiles to under 0.5 MB, has no external dependencies, and no code gen.

 :lock: It prevents crashes on malicious CBOR data by using extensive tests, coverage-guided fuzzing, data validation, and avoiding Go's [`unsafe`](https://golang.org/pkg/unsafe/) package.

-:rocket: It is fast (since v1.3) by using safe optimizations.
+:rocket: It's fast (esp. since v1.3) by using safe optimizations.
 Faster libraries will always exist, but speed is only one factor.
 Choose this library if you value your time, program size, and system reliability.

 Install with ```go get github.com/fxamacker/cbor``` and use it like Go's ```encoding/json```.